FusionAuth/fusionauth-site/astro/src/content/articles/ciam/developers-guide-to-gdpr.md

 * [How Will the GDPR Impact Third-Party Lead Generation?](https://www.cmswire.com/digital-marketing/how-will-the-gdpr-impact-third-party-lead-generation/)
 * [The Media Agency's Guide To GDPR And EPrivacy](https://adexchanger.com/agencies/media-agencys-guide-gdpr-eprivacy/)
 * [MarTech Today's Guide to GDPR — The General Data Protection Regulation](https://martechtoday.com/guide/gdpr-the-general-data-protection-regulation)

-{% include _advice-get-started.liquid intro="If you are looking for a GDPR compliant solution, FusionAuth has you covered." %}